 Enforcement and inspection

-Currently, public land managers cannot enforce what mining regulations that do exist.
+Currently, federal public land managers cannot enforce what mining regulations that do exist.
 Instead, they must petition the Justice Department to do so – a slow and cumbersome process.

 Under a reformed mining law, land managers must have the authority to ensure operator compliance by requiring: